jitesh-a/sketch-app/README.md

 ### `cd scripts && ./setup.sh`

 This will install all dependencies.

+### `cd scripts && ./start.sh`

+Runs the react app and node server in the development mode.
+Open http://localhost:3000 to view it in the browser.

+Please find the backup scripts below.
+(In case above script fails for some reason)
 ### `cd server && npm run start`

 Runs the node server in the development mode.<br />